centreon/centreon-engine/README.md

 The full Centreon Engine documentation is available online [here](http://documentation.centreon.com/docs/centreon-engine/en/).
-It is generated from ReST files located in the *./doc/* directory of Centreon Engine sources.
+It is generated from [reStructuredText](http://docutils.sourceforge.net/rst.html) files located in the *./doc/* directory of Centreon Engine sources.

 The documentation extensively covers all aspects of Centreon Engine such